 The July reading of 1.50 million starts is the number of housing units builders would begin if they kept this pace for the next 12 months.
-Within this overall number, single-family starts increased 8.2 percent to a 940,000 seasonally adjusted annual rate.
-The multifamily sector, which includes apartment buildings and condos, increased 58.4 percent to a 556,000 pace.
+Within this overall number, single-family starts increased 8.2% to a 940,000 seasonally adjusted annual rate.
+The multifamily sector, which includes apartment buildings and condos, increased 58.4% to a 556,000 pace.

-“Strong builder confidence and heavy buyer traffic point to further production gains in the near term, but the more than 110 percent jump in lumber prices since mid-April is adding approximately $14,000 to the cost of each new single-family home,” said Chuck Fowke, chairman of the National Association of Home Builders (NAHB) and a custom home builder from Tampa, Fla.
+"Strong builder confidence and heavy buyer traffic point to further production gains in the near term, but the more than 110 percent jump in lumber prices since mid-April is adding approximately $14,000 to the cost of each new single-family home," said NAHB Chairman Chuck Fowke.

 "The market is being buoyed by historically low interest rates, a focus on the importance of housing and a shift to the suburbs as more buyers are seeking homes in suburban communities, exurbs and more affordable low density markets," said NAHB Chief Economist Robert Dietz.

-On a regional and year-to-date basis (January through July of 2020 compared to that same time frame a year ago), combined single-family and multifamily starts are 9.3 percent higher in the Northeast, 5.9 percent higher in the Midwest, 5.2 percent higher in the South and 1.4 percent higher in the West.
+On a regional and year-to-date basis (January through July of 2020 compared to that same time frame a year ago), combined single-family and multifamily starts are 9.3% higher in the Northeast, 5.9% higher in the Midwest, 5.2% higher in the South and 1.4% higher in the West.

 Looking at regional permit data on a year-to-date basis, permits are 3.2 percent higher in the Midwest, 5.4 percent higher in the South, 6.2 percent lower in the Northeast and 1.6 percent lower in the West.